PreMiD/PreMiD/README.md

 > ## Why can't i install the extension on the **Chrome Web Store**?<br>

-- Because i need to activate my google account as a Developer account but that requires **5$** and i am not paying it until i receive donations for this Project.
-(Donation link soon.)
+- Because i need to activate my google account as a Developer account but that requires **5$** and i am not paying it until i receive donations for this Project. <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZU8Q766ACS2WS">Donate here</a>

 > ## Is this project still up to date?<br>